rubinius/rubinius-website-archive/_posts/2014-12-16-rubinius-metrics-meets-influxdb-part2.markdown

 "Because docker relies on features of the Linux kernel, it does not run containers natively in Mac OS X - it hosts containers inside of a Linux VM called boot2docker.
 One consequence of this is that ports mapped to the docker host from containers are not mapped to localhost of OS X, but to the boot2docker host.
 Therefore, in all of the above commands, OS X users should replace localhost with the IP address given by running boot2docker ip."

-We have to be able to know the boot2doecker VM ip in order to allow Grafana (a client side application) to hit the dockerized InfluxDB instance.
+We have to be able to know the boot2doecker virtual machine ip address in order to allow Grafana (a client side application) to hit the dockerized InfluxDB server.

 How to get that boot2docker ip?